mharen/mharen.github.io/blog/2010/2010-02-word-document-automation-with-net-4.md

 title: Word Document Automation with .NET 4
 ---

-<p>I’ve been toying around with some document generation lately and thought I’d share a bit of what I’ve learned.
-Here’s a method for extracting a list of custom properties in use in the document:</p>  <pre class="csharpcode"><span class="rem">/// &lt;summary&gt;</span>
+I’ve been toying around with some document generation lately and thought I’d share a bit of what I’ve learned.
+Here’s a method for extracting a list of custom properties in use in the document:  <pre class="csharpcode"><span class="rem">/// &lt;summary&gt;</span>
 <span class="rem">/// Retrieves custom properties from a given Word document</span>
 <span class="rem">/// &lt;/summary&gt;</span>
 <span class="rem">/// &lt;param name=&quot;file&quot;&gt;Full path to the Word document&lt;/param&gt;</span>